19 January 2018

 Be the agent who does something different & let us guide you along the way with our innovative marketing ideas… So, you have more time for selling!

-BoxBrownie.com are the first company to commercially edit HDR bracketed 360° images, blend them and make them suitable for Facebook upload.
-Using 360° images is a great way of marketing a listing, because it enables buyers to feel as though they are standing in the home.
+BoxBrownie.com is the first company to commercially edit HDR bracketed 360° images, blend them and make them suitable for Facebook upload.
+Using 360° images is a great way of marketing a listing because it enables buyers to feel as though they are standing in the home.

-In the past 360° images have been low quality, either over exposed or dark, because of their inability to take HDR bracketed shots…
+In the past 360° images have been of low quality, either overexposed or dark, because of their inability to take HDR bracketed shots…

 Well not anymore